 The World’s Classrooms

 Young students climb stairs to class at the HanBI ITC Center in Manila, Philippines, where the local translation of the school name – Tulay ng Buhay Pag-asa – means Bridge of Life and Hope.
-In the Philippines, Samsung partners with local organizations to provide out-of-school youth with the IT skills they need to compete in the modern world.
+In the Philippines, Samsung partners with local organisations to provide out-of-school youth with the IT skills they need to compete in the modern world.

-The Samsung supported HanBI ITC Center serves the marginalized communities of Bagumbayan North and Navotas City through skills training in technology.
+The Samsung supported HanBI ITC Center serves the marginalised communities of Bagumbayan North and Navotas City through skills training in technology.
 By discovering technologies that will give them the opportunities to fulfil their dreams, these students will climb even higher.